Classification: Selective Estrogen Receptor Modulator (SERM)

 About Raloxifene (Evista®)

-Raloxifene is in a class of medications called selective estrogen receptor modulators or SERMs.
+Raloxifene belongs to a class of medications called selective estrogen receptor modulators or SERMs.
 Most breast cancers need supplies of estrogen (a female hormone produced by the body) to grow.
 Raloxifene decreases the risk of developing invasive breast cancer by blocking the effects of estrogen on breast tissue.
 This may stop the development of tumors that need estrogen to grow.
 Raloxifene also prevents and treats osteoporosis by mimicking the effects of estrogen to increase the density (thickness) of bone.

 How to Take Raloxifene